ymmx2/eCOALIA/README.md

 ## Visualisation

-NeoNMM uses the PyQt6 module for the visualization and then need to call ```app = QApplication(sys.argv) ``` before calling the visualization functions.
-Then, the user calls the ```sys.exit(app.exec()) ``` after all visualization function definitions.
-NeoNMM incorporates different modules for different visualization purposes as explained in the subsequent subsections.
+eCOALIA uses the PyQt6 module for the visualization and then need to call ```app = QApplication(sys.argv) ``` before calling the visualization functions.
+Then, the user calls the ```sys.exit(app.exec()) ``` after all visualization function definitions. eCOALIA incorporates different modules for different visualization purposes as explained in the subsequent subsections.

 ### Module EEG_Viewer